philcryer/fak3r.com/content/music-concerts.md

 * Dinosaur Jr - The Pageant - Thu, Sep 16
 * IDLES w/Gustaf - The Riviera Theatre - Fri, Oct 8 (CHICAGO)
 * Lilly Hiatt / Lydia Loveless - Off Broadway - Sat, Nov 13

-## 2022

-* Bikini Kill w/Hurry Up - Marathon Music Works - Thu, Jun 30 (NASHVILLE)

-I've gone to a lot of concerts, here are a list of past ones from a few years back.
-Again, these are all in the Saint Louis, MO (USA) region, unless otherwise specified.
-Thanks

 ## 2020